menu Home

 Opting out is a privilege.
 Nils Frahm leans back into a scheduled tour across 26 cities, the guarantee of media coverage, and even Erased Tapes’ own sizable following.
 Rare unicorns without social media thumbprints like Hyperdub’s Burial and Giegling-affiliated Traumprinz have the endorsement of influential labels and collectives.

 Emerging DJs and producers, especially those from marginalized communities or remote locations, do not have the same industry access.
 Many unable to network face-to-face in cultural hubs such as New York, London, and Berlin go online to connect (comment, like, and subscribe) instead.
 These artists have a slim chance to make a name for themselves without engaging in a flawed and deplorable system.
-Plus, it wasn’t until recently music media even paid attention to non-Western genres, women, people of color, and members of the LGBTQ+.
+Plus, it wasn’t until recently music media even paid attention to non-Western genres.

-Government legislation may be the only thing that can protect us from the perils of social media.
-In the meantime, Dryhurst wants artists to consider their own ideological positions.
-He says, “You don’t have to jeopardise careers or relationships, just talk to people in real life and pull apart how living as a data subject under platform capitalism guides your personal and professional relationships.”
+In the meantime, Dryhurst mentioned that artists may consider their own ideological positions.
+He says, “You don’t have to jeopardize careers or relationships, just talk to people in real life and pull apart how living as a data subject under platform capitalism guides your personal and professional relationships.[Watch dem spell casting sentences yah enuh….spellcasters subtly casting, trying to capitalize on the principle of cause and effect wid dem narratives spin yah.]

 Artists like The Black Madonna and Midland have recently distanced themselves from social media for peace of mind.
 They, along with Nils Frahm, reinvigorate an ongoing conversation.
 The solution may not be as clear-cut as deletion, but it’s worth interrogating.
 No doubt, those with the biggest audiences have the most influence in leading the charge towards new frontiers.